Prashantk03/VerityBox-backend/README.md

 JWT: For user authentication (if applicable)

-Socket.io: For real-time updates

 Mongoose: For MongoDB object modeling

 Features:

 API Endpoints: CRUD operations for posts, comments, and users.

-Real-time Updates: Through WebSockets for live feedback and comments.

 Content Moderation: Automated and manual moderation for safe user experience.